More Diagnoses, Please

 • The statistical correlation between ADHD and postpartum depression becomes tragically predictable

-The Vanishing Executive Functions
+Vanishing Executive Functions

-• Simple tasks require Herculean effort
+• Simple tasks like brushing teeth can require massive effort

 Every Symptom is DOOM